 8. You can sleep well

 No routine diaper-change call at 2:30 every night for two straight years.
-No pushing your partner to clean up the bedsheet because little Rahul had an accident last night.
+No pushing your partner to clean up the bedsheet because little Ricky had an accident last night.
 You can fall asleep on the couch while binge-watching The Office.

 9. Your instinct is more apt in handling your professional work

 Your instinct at designing is best when totally channeled to handing work crisis, rather than keeping an eye on your child in his crib because babies can be awful, they can drive you up the wall.
 Your instincts are right, just not apt for handling a baby.
 Without any distraction, you will be able to focus on your work, even if you are working from home.

 10. You and your partner can work things on your own

 Sometimes, couples have babies to fix a marriage.
 But that can give unrealistic expectation to stay in a crappy marriage just for the child.
 You don’t need a baby thrown in the mix because your partner and you are on the same page and would rather communicate and work on the marriage rather than having a baby to fix it.